By Hardik Rajgor Jan. 17, 2019

 And that’s exactly what the PM’s strategy is.
 Make us forget about black money and instead make us count the medals he has earned.
 It’s a masterstroke.

 But there are few who appreciate our Great Leader.
-As Modi gears for a hectic campaign, trying to win as many brownie points as possible, there are some people playing party pooper – of course it’s Rahul baba and the libarandu lot.
+As Modi tries to win as many brownie points as possible, there are some people playing party pooper – of course it’s Rahul baba and the libarandu lot.

-Taking the moral high ground, they are now asking what was the process of bestowing the Philip Kotler Presidential Award on the PM?
+When Modi was awarded the Philip Kotler Presidential Award, they took the moral high ground, asking what was the process of bestowing the award on the PM?
 And who was the jury?
 Sore losers, I tell you.
 These are the same guys who complained to teacher when you didn’t do homework in school.

 So what if the Prime Minister got an award from a marketing guru?
 At least that proves that Modi ji is good at marketing.
-Have you seen the Namo Again merchandise?
+Have you seen the Namo Again merchandise and Mai Bhi Chowkidar tea cups?
 And remember how he has subtly made the Nehru jacket, the Modi jacket?
 Hell, give him the first-ever Yves St Laurent Award for the Most Fashion-Forward Politician, already.

 And for being the unofficial brand ambassador for Paytm and being the only PM to focus on launching an app than petty problems of farmers and economy, let’s hand him the Mark Zuckerberg Digital Guru award.
 I purchased a fridge magnet from the PM’s app and my refrigerator that had cooling issues, is now miraculously working fine.
 Aur kitne acche din chahiye?